 Creating a more sustainable future is a long-term challenge.
-To rise to this challenge, food manufacturers must embrace solutions that tackle the root causes of environmental degradation and enable supply chain partners to thrive.
+To rise to this challenge, food manufacturers must embrace solutions that tackle the root causes of environmental degradation and enable your customers, your companies, and your supply chain partners to thrive.
 Sustainability is not a zero-sum game.

-Truck and equipment manufacturers already have the technology to make significantly more efficient products.
-In fact, recent analysis by the American Council for an Energy-Efficient Economy (ACEEE) found it’s realistic for new truck standards to be set high enough to achieve nearly a 40 percent fuel consumption reduction compared to 2010 trucks within the next decade.
+Truck and equipment manufacturers already have technology available to make new freight trucks significantly more efficient than existing ones.
+In fact, recent analysis by the American Council for an Energy-Efficient Economy (ACEEE) found it’s realistic for new truck standards to be set high enough to achieve something approaching a 40 percent fuel consumption reduction compared to 2010 trucks within the next decade.

 Examples of fuel saving solutions available to us include:

-• Eaton, a maker of truck transmissions, has launched a powertrain package that can improve fuel efficiency by up to six percent.
+• Eaton, a manufacturer of truck transmissions has launched a powertrain package that can improve fuel efficiency by up to six percent.

 • Cummins, Inc. and Peterbilt Motors Co. partnered last year to build a truck that averaged 9.9 miles a gallon in road tests.
 They did this through a suite of improvements, including capturing otherwise wasted thermal energy.

-Despite a proven track record in pilots and on test tracks, it’s hard for manufacturers to bring these many fuel-saving solutions to scale on their own.
-That’s because the incentives, as applied individually to the key players in moving freight, are not sufficiently compelling.
+Despite a proven track record in pilots and on test tracks, it’s proving hard for manufacturers to bring these many fuel-saving solutions to scale on their own.
+This is because the incentives, as applied individually to the key players in moving freight, are not sufficiently compelling.
 Strong, industry-wide efficiency standards can make the benefits of incentives far more self-evident, and make everyone better off.

 Part of the issue around adoption is the question of who pays.
 Freight carriers make truck purchasing decisions, and they must balance upfront and operating costs.
 But, much of the actual fuel expense of operating these trucks is passed on to shippers in terms of fuel surcharges.
 Despite the fact that fuel consumption represents the largest single cost of owning and operating a truck—accounting for 37 percent of lifecycle costs, carriers are more likely to focus on the upfront equipment cost—which is 10 percent of the lifecycle costs.
 This means that carriers—operating in their own self-interest—will tend to leave many economically viable fuel-efficiency solutions on the table.

-Shippers, meanwhile, often cover both the capital cost of purchasing a truck and the cost of the fuel needed to power it, meaning they stand to benefit significantly from strong efficiency standards.
+Shippers, on the other hand, often cover both the capital cost of purchasing a truck and the cost of the fuel needed to power it, meaning they stand to benefit significantly from strong efficiency standards.
 They spread this cost, though, across hundreds or thousands of trucks—and so lack the incentive to pay for improvements to any one truck.